Design leadership through mentoring and capability building.

 Ad-hoc components and flows

-Components and journeys were introduced reactively to meet short-term or commercial needs, without shared patterns or consideration for reuse.
+Components and journeys were introduced reactively to meet short-term or commercial needs, without shared patterns or consideration for reuse, making it harder to reason about decisions beyond the immediate need.

 Local decision-making without shared principles